ibmresilient/resilient-community-apps/app_host_files/README.md

 ### apikey_permissions.txt

-This file contains a list of all API key permissions available to you in Resilient.
+This file contains a list of all Resilient API key account permissions.
 By default, only `read_data` and `read_function` are enabled, which allow for communication over the message destination.
 Some apps, however, may require additional permissions in order to function properly, such as the use of different Resilient API calls.
 Uncomment those permissions accordingly before invoking the `resilient-sdk package` command to package your app.
-At the time of packing, the SDK will read the permissions you enabled so that AppHost can generate an API key with the appropriate permissions for your app.
+At the time of packing, the SDK will read the permissions you enabled so that App Host can generate an API key with the appropriate permissions for your app.

 ### entrypoint.sh